 - Place pillows in front of your loved one, at chest level, with the top arm draped over a pillow.

 - If needed, tuck one edge of a pillow under the buttock, lengthwise.
 Then fold the pillow under and tuck the other edge under the first edge.
 That creates a "roll" that stays in place better and helps keep your loved one from rolling back.
-A body pillow may also be helpful.

 - Place a pillow between your loved one's knees, with the legs slightly bent.